Bewl Rookery Alpacas

-Our two Cria, Bosky and Treacle grew up meeting lots of people and seeing lots of carrots as they were here when our new season of Alpaca Afternoon Teas began in July 2020 (they didn’t know about eating carrots as they were too young!)
+Smudge and Pancake were born in late June and early July.
+Like the other Cria they are growing up meeting lots of people and seeing lots of carrots during the Alpaca Afternoon Tea season.
 You can find out more about our teas here.
-Along with the rest of the team, they love meeting people, eating carrots and posing for selfies with guests!
+Along with the rest of the team, they love meeting people and posing for photos with guests!

 We think you’ll love our alpacas so much that you may want to adopt one and enjoy all the updates, photos and fun that involves.

 We are proud members of the British Alpaca Society and our alpacas are all registered with them.

 Alpacas come from the Altiplano in the Andes (Peru, Chile & Bolivia) and have been domesticated for 6,000 years.

 They were treasured by the Incas and the fleece was reserved for royalty.

 When the Spanish invaded South America they wiped out the alpaca population apart from a few who were hidden high in the Andes.
 These were the basis for the current population.